IdiotCoffee/Happenings/README.md

 # Happenings

 Happenings is a website that helps students find and register for new college events.
-This project was created as part of a hackathon, where we developed it in a team of five using basic HTML, CSS, and JavaScript.
+This project was created as part of a hackathon, where we developed it in a team of four using basic HTML, CSS, and JavaScript.

 ## Features